On-Demand Youth Leadership Program: Digital Literacy

 The On-Demand Youth Leadership Program (ODYLP): Digital Literacy is an initiative of the U.S. Department of State’s Bureau of Educational and Cultural Affairs (ECA), administered by Legacy Internationalthat brings together approximately 24 youth participants (ages 15-18) and adult mentors from Colombia, Ecuador, Peru, and the United States together for a three-week U.S.-based exchange focused on digital literacy and the use of social media to address community issues.

-• become a strong leader who can make a difference in your country?
+• become strong leaders who can make a difference in their countries

-• use leadership skills to identify and seek solutions to pressing issues in your country?
+• use leadership skills to identify and seek solutions to pressing global and community issues

 Program Dates: November 1-21, 2023